ibm-cloud-docs/pattern-network-vrf-only/resiliency-design.md

 Consider the cost implications when ordering a {{site.data.keyword.dl_short}}.
 The secondary path and the connection to a second region can be ordered as metered instead of unmetered if the primary connection is going to be used for most of the user traffic, which reduces the monthly fee and allows for traffic diversity if there is a primary circuit failure.

-Resilience considerations also include gateway and firewall appliances and GRE tunnel configurations to eliminate as many single points of failure as possible.
+Resilience considerations should include gateway or firewall appliances and GRE tunnel configurations to eliminate as many single points of failure as possible.

 This pattern includes two {{site.data.keyword.dl_short}} connect circuits to meet the resiliency requires with a cost effective, flexable, and quick deployable solution.